NYPL/engineering-general/standards/manual-testing.md

 ### Hosting team-wide bug-bash sessions

+Bug-bash sessions can be initiated by anyone on the team.
+QA Engineers, in particular, should be able to organize and run these sessions with their teammates, especially when the situation calls for it.
 Hosting a successful team-wide bug-bash session requires careful planning, a well-run execution, and a solid follow-up.
 A bug bash is essentially a period of focused, informal testing where the entire team (QA personnel, developers, designers, product managers, etc.) dedicates time to find as many bugs as possible in a short time frame.
 Think of it as a "bug-hunting party".

 #### 1\.
 Before the Bug Bash (Planning)